alphagov/govuk-frontend/docs/releasing/publishing.md

 2. Sign in to npm (`npm login`), using the npm/govuk-patterns-and-tools team [credentials](https://github.com/alphagov/design-system-team-credentials/tree/main/npm/govuk-patterns-and-tools).

-3. Run `npm run publish-release`, which will prompt you to either continue or cancel.
+3. Run `npm run publish-release`, which will prompt you to check whether the NPM tag looks as expected.

+  If you're following these instructions, you're probably doing a sequential release, meaning the tag should be 'latest'.

   Enter `y` to continue.
+If you think the tag should be different, enter `N` to have the option to set your own NPM tag.

+4. You will now be prompted to continue or cancel the release.
+Check the details and enter `y` to continue.
+If something does not look right, press `N` to cancel the release.

-4. View the created tag in the [Github interface](https://github.com/alphagov/govuk-frontend/releases) as follows:
+5. View the created tag in the [Github interface](https://github.com/alphagov/govuk-frontend/releases) as follows:
   - select the latest tag
   - press **Create release from tag**
   - set 'GOV.UK Frontend v[version-number]' as the title